azdavis/dotfiles/readme.rst

 | ``$HOME/.file``                | ``home/file``    |
 +--------------------------------+------------------+

+A few other files in ``$HOME/.config`` that will be replaced are

+- ``.git``, because that's where Git information goes,
+- ``update-dotfiles.last``, because that's how we track when we've updated, and
+- ``update-dotfiles.lock``, because that's how we make sure we don't have two instances of the update script running at once.

 Note also that this is true not only when the install script is run, but also the auto-update script.